What is a DSCR Loan?

 Qualifying for a DSCR loan is different from qualifying for a traditional mortgage.
 Here’s what lenders typically look for:

-• DSCR Threshold: Most lenders require a minimum DSCR of 1, meaning the property’s income after expenses must at least match its loan payment amount.
+• DSCR Threshold: Most lenders require a minimum DSCR of 1.
+This means the property’s income after expenses must at least match its loan payment amount.

 • Credit Score: A good credit score is still important; many lenders prefer scores of 680 or higher.